Mapping AI Tools to Every Phase of Your SDLC

 Key AI Tools for Planning:

-• Claude and ChatGPT: Large language models now handle complex requirements analysis, generating detailed user stories with acceptance criteria, identifying edge cases, and performing gap analysis on specifications.
-Claude’s 1M-token context window makes it particularly effective for analyzing extensive existing documentation alongside new requirements.
+• Claude and ChatGPT: Frontier LLMs now handle complex requirements analysis, generating detailed user stories with acceptance criteria, identifying edge cases, and performing gap analysis on specifications.
+Claude Opus 4.7’s 1M-token context window makes it particularly effective for analyzing extensive existing documentation alongside new requirements.

 • Notion AI: Integrates directly into project management workflows, summarizing long requirement threads, generating action items from meeting notes, and maintaining living requirement documents that evolve with the project.